McKlay/research-starter-handbook/docs/chapter15.md

 This chapter guides you through the **final mile of your research paper journey**—with a focus on deadlines, ethics, formatting, and future steps.

+You’ll also learn how to communicate with co-authors, handle submission systems, and prepare for what happens after you hit “submit.”

 ---

 ## Conceptual Breakdown